What is a Frozen Shoulder?

 Typically a frozen shoulder has three overlapping phases:

 Stage 1.
 The shoulder becomes very painful and progressively loses range of movement.
-The pain tends to be constant, regardless of whether you are moving or resting the shoulder.
+The pain tends to be constant, regardless of whether you are moving or resting the shoulder and sleep is often disturbed.
 This stage may last between 2-9 months

 Stage 3.
 Shoulder movement starts to improve and pain continues to reduce.
 This stage may last between 12-42 months